techgrounds/techgrounds-Jeroen-Immerzeel/Python/python_2.md

 ## Exercise 2:
 ### Ask the user of your script for a number.
 Give them a response based on whether the number is higher than, lower than, or equal to 100.
 Ook hier wordt een if statement gebruikt, maar dan in combinatie van zowel een *else* als een *elif* statement.
-Een *elif* statement zal als alternatief worden vergeleken als het *if* statement niet getriggered wordt.
+Een *elif* statement zal als alternatief worden vergeleken als het *if* statement niet getriggerd wordt.
 Voor de rest werkt deze exact hetzelfde als een *if* statement.

 ![if statement met een elif statement](/00_includes/Python_images/opdracht5_2_1.png)
 *if statement met een elif statement*